What a good (and bad) indie game publishing deal looks like

 There are things we don't know, such as how Epic handles recoupment of the advance, although it is normal to have some kind of recoupment scheme in the contract.
 Voyer says that deals where there's no recoupment plan tend only to happen when a big company is securing an exclusive for a new platform—as in, when Sony or Microsoft want a prestigious indie game to help market a new console.

-During his talk, Voyer identified some terms that he thinks developers should reject when negotiating a publishing contract:
+During his talk, Voyer identified some terms that he thinks indie devs should reject when negotiating a publishing contract:

 - A 50/50 revenue split after recoupment.
 Go for higher.
 And if possible, negotiate for a share of the revenue even while the publisher is recouping the advance.